spex-lang/spex-lang.github.io/src/tutorial.md

 ## How the generative testing works

-The way testing an implementaion against a specification works is by generative testing.
+The way testing an implementation against a specification works is by generative testing.
 If you've seen property-based testing or fuzzing before, then you'll hopefully find this familiar.